kumamon111/movie-subtitles/content/post/Love,Rosie.md

 day for a fortnight.

-- Nightmare.
+Nightmare.
-- Well, it could be worse.
+Well, it could be worse.

 Bethany Williams has just got
-a part-time job there.
+a parttime job there.

 Yeah, right.